mirumee/ariadne/docs/introduction.rst

     start_simple_server(type_defs, query)

-Run your script with ``python myscript.py`` (remember to replace ``myscript.py`` with name of your file!).
-If all is well, you will see a message telling you that simple GraphQL server is running on the http://127.0.0.1:8888.
+Run your script with ``python myscript.py`` (remember to replace ``myscript.py`` with the name of your file!).
+If all is well, you will see a message telling you that the simple GraphQL server is running on the http://127.0.0.1:8888.
 Open this link in your web browser.

 You will see the GraphQL Playground, the open source API explorer for GraphQL APIs.
-You can enter ``{ hello }`` query on the left, press the big bright "run" button, and see the result on the right:
+You can enter ``{ hello }`` query on the left, press the big, bright "run" button, and see the result on the right:

 .. image:: _static/hello-world.png
    :alt: Your first Ariadne GraphQL in action!